I have been a proud Jack Russell Westie Mix mom for 5 years now and have experienced the responsibilities of having a dog.

 2. Exercise and Play Time

-We are all tired when we get back from work, but your dog is overjoyed when you step through the door of your home.
-They have just been home by themselves all day long.
+We're all tired when we get back from work, but your dog is overjoyed when you step through the door of your home.
+They've just been home by themselves all day long.
 They want to hang out with you, and they want to play with you.
-If you do not think you can give them that time of the day to go for a run or play in the yard, it is not the right time for you to get a dog.
+If you don't think you can give them that time of the day to go for a run or play in the yard, it isn't the right time for you to get a dog.

 Be prepared to spend money on your dog.
-It is not just the dog food you have to pay for.
-You will have vet bills to pay for too.
+It isn't just the dog food you have to pay for.
+You'll have vet bills to pay for too.
 If you get a dog when it is a puppy, the vet bill can be a little more than $500.
 You have to set an appointment for a check up and to get all of their vaccinations done.
-It is outrageous, but totally worth it in the end if you are willing to be fully committed to your dog.
+It's outrageous, but it's totally worth it in the end if you're willing to be fully committed to your dog.

-Those are not the only bills though.
+Those aren't the only bills though.
 Unexpected things happen.
 One year, my husband and I had to take our dog to the vet office four times.
 Each visit killed us a little on the inside as we had a wedding and a honeymoon to pay for that year.
 The vet visits consisted of a dental check up, dental cleaning, infected cut on the tail, and allergies.
-Do not get a dog hoping that your income will get better in the future.
+Don't get a dog hoping that your income will get better in the future.
 You never know what life will throw your way in the least expected times.

 You can train your dog all you want, but accidents happen sometimes.
-They may eat something that does not agree with their stomachs, and they can end up puking or having diarrhea in the house.
-During the puppy phase when they are still learning, they can chew up and destroy things that you love.
-If you are not willing to accept this going into getting a dog, you may want to rethink your decision.
+They may eat something that doesn't agree with their stomachs, and they can end up puking or having diarrhea in the house.
+During the puppy phase when they're still learning, they can chew up and destroy things that you love.
+If you aren't willing to accept this going into getting a dog, you may want to rethink your decision.

 5. Love and Attention

-We do not deserve dogs.
-They are truly a man's best friend.
-They will show unconditional love towards you, and do anything to make you happy.
+We don't deserve dogs.
+They're truly a man's best friend.
+They'll show unconditional love towards you, and do anything to make you happy.
 You need to do the same for your dog!
 Show your dog that you love them every day by doing the little things: playing, snuggling, giving them kisses, and buying them endless toys only for them to tear them up within hours.
 Get a dog to be your friend, not some animal that is going to sit in your house all day ignored.

 Still Not Sure if You are Ready?